Steps and information to follow if you received a Photo-Red or Photo-Speed Notice of Violation in the mail.

 You may only submit an Affidavit of Non-liability if at the time of the violation one of the following was true:

 You may obtain an Affidavit of Non-liability by visiting www.ViolationInfo.com.
-This affidavit must be filled out accurately and in its entirety, it must be notarized, and all submitted paperwork must be postmarked by the due date for the original notice.
+This affidavit must be filled out accurately and in its entirety and all submitted paperwork must be postmarked by the due date for the original notice.
 Mail the Declaration and pertinent information to: City of Spokane, Violation Processing, PO Box 22091, Tempe, AZ 85285.

 You can call 509.625.4181 or email inquiries to email@example.com